CraightonH/school-blog/mqtt.md

 Craighton Hancock

 ## Appendix
-### Appendix A - Code
+### Appendix A - Stoplight Code
+All of the code for this project can be found at my [GitHub repo](https://github.com/CraightonH/wemos-mqtt-stoplight).
+### Appendix B - Range Finder Code
+All of the code for this project can be found at my [GitHub repo](https://github.com/CraightonH/wemos-mqtt-range-finder).
+### Appendix B - Door Sensor Code
-All of the code for this project can be found at my [GitHub repo](https://github.com/CraightonH/wemos-range-finder).
+All of the code for this project can be found at my [GitHub repo](https://github.com/CraightonH/wemos-mqtt-door-sensor).